 Calculation of Delta Outflow Model Inputs for Scenario Comparison

-To obtain the required first principal component (PC1) model inputs for comparison of the PP and Existing scenarios, it was first necessary to reproduce the principal components analysis (PCA).
+To obtain the required first principal component (PC1) model inputs for comparison of the Refined Alternative 2b, PP, and Existing scenarios, it was first necessary to reproduce the principal components analysis (PCA).
 Following Nobriga and Rosenfield (2016), historical daily Delta outflow data were acquired from the DAYFLOW database.
 Flow data were averaged for December to May by month and year and the Principal Component Analysis was conducted using the ‘PCA’ function in the R package FactoMineR (Le et al. 2008) on water years 1956-2013.
 The resulting PC1 outputs were very similar to the original values computed by Nobriga and Rosenfield (2016), suggesting that the reported method had been successfully reproduced.
-The ‘predict PCA’ function was then used to predict PC1 values for the PP and Existing scenarios for water years 1956-2017 on the same projection as the PCA.
+The ‘predict PCA’ function was then used to predict PC1 values for the PP, Refined Alternative 2b, and Existing scenarios for water years 1922–2003 on the same projection as the PCA.
 The resulting PC1 values were used as the input for the model simulation of the flow scenarios described in the next section.

 Model Simulation to Compare Scenarios

-Model simulation to compare the Existing Conditions, Proposed Project, Alternative 2a, Alternative 2b, and Alternative 3 scenarios used the PC1 flow inputs.
+Model simulation to compare the Existing Conditions, PP, and Refined Alternative 2b scenarios used the PC1 flow inputs.
 To produce a simulation for the 1922-2003 time series, and consistent with Nobriga and Rosenfield (2016), the model was initiated with 2 years (i.e., years 1922 and 1923) of Fall Mid-water Trawl (FMWT) indices equal to 798, which represents the median observed FMWT index from 1967 to 2013.
 The simulation was conducted for two juvenile survival functions:

 ‘good’, which used the pre-1991 relatively high survival for simulation over the full 1922-2003 time series;